 “The training I received from the MEdT program has been integral to my profession and confidence as a teacher.
 I was lucky enough to have had a great cohort led by Scott Robinson who has a gentle but clearly directed program to help us fulfill our requirements and prepare us for success as a teacher.
 He is always there and ready to give assistance even ten years after I graduated!”

-Institute for Teacher Education Specialist Robinson said, “It was a pleasure working with Damian who was not only committed to becoming an exceptional elementary teacher, but he was respected and well-liked among his cohort peers.
+School of Teacher Education Specialist Robinson said, “It was a pleasure working with Damian who was not only committed to becoming an exceptional elementary teacher, but he was respected and well-liked among his cohort peers.
 Damian has a wonderful sense of humor, a caring heart, and outstanding communication skills.”

 Shearer cites his own fourth grade teacher, Mr. Artuletta, with inspiring him to pursue a career in teaching.
 He also gives credit to his wife for her support and encouragement as well as his three sons who were his first students.
 He says he is looking forward to traveling and camping more and sharing their journeys to college, careers, and adulthood.